Applying for an intervention order (FVIO)

 STEP 4: Informing the respondent

-If an application and summons has been issued, the police will a copy of the application on the respondent.
+If an application and summons has been issued, the police will serve a copy of the application on the respondent.
 You can contact the Magistrates’ Court where the application was filed to see if the respondent has been served.

 If an interim order was made, the police will inform you when they have served it.